-Santini is an ice cream shop in the Timeout Market and it has many popular flavours like strawberry, vanilla, melon, nuts, chocolate and more.
+Santini is an ice cream shop in the Timeout Market and it has many popular flavors like strawberry, vanilla, melon, nuts, chocolate, and more.
 However, the shop is especially famous for its coconut ice cream which is very rich with its aroma.
 It is definitely to be tried after a nice meal in the market.

 Pap’Açorda is one of the older shops in the market which introduced its famous lamb chops to its menu more than 35 years ago.
 It is served either breaded or grilled.
 It has several side dishes like purée or fries.
 The seasoning of the chops involves lemon, garlic, salt, and crumbs.

 This one is run by a Cuban woman who provides her visitors with a cake named chocolate bomb which is almost entirely chocolate as its name suggests.
 The dough of the cake is mostly chocolate biscuit, the filling is Callebaut chocolate mousse, the icing is again Callebaut chocolate, and, on top of it all, it has chocolate or cookie bits.

 This one is run by a Cuban woman who provides her visitors with a cake named chocolate bomb which is almost entirely chocolate as its name suggests.

 Croquets are very popular in Lisbon, and the Mercado da Ribeira has several shops that serve them.
 Traditional meat croquette of the Croqueteria is the most popular among all different kinds of croquettes.
 Visitors might choose other options like sausage, chicken, or fish croquette, but the traditional option is usually regarded as the best.
 It is filled with onions, garlic, bay leaf, celery and chorizo and served with mustard.